-The library is open 24 hours a day, 7 days a week and is accessed with your fob.
-As a college member you are entitled to borrow up to twelve items at a time for a period of four weeks and unreserved books can be renewed up to three times.
-To borrow books please either use click and collect or our self-issue terminal (it is clearly sign posted and instructions are given).
-Returned books can be deposited in the returns cupboards in the college foyer or library.
-To use click and collect sign into SOLO, find the book you need and select request.
-We will then retrieve the book for you and leave it in your pigeonhole, alternatively, you can email the library with any such requests, and we will facilitate this for you.
+The library is open 24 hours a day, seven days a week and is accessed with your fob.
+As a college member you are entitled to borrow up to 12 items at a time for a period of four weeks and unreserved books can be renewed up to three times.
+To borrow books please either use click and collect or our self-issue terminal in the library (it is clearly sign posted and instructions are given).
+Returned books can be deposited in the returns cupboards in the college entrance or library reading room.
+To use click and collect sign into SOLO, find the book you need and select request, we will then retrieve the book for you and leave it in your pigeonhole.
+Alternatively, you can email the library with any such requests, and we will facilitate this for you.
 There are printing and scanning facilities in the library and Wi-Fi access via Eduroam.

 Should you wish for us to purchase books for your study purposes (both print and e-resources) you can contact us at email@example.com.

-All our books are classified using the Dewey Decimal classification scheme and all our books and eResources are catalogued on SOLO (Oxford University’s library catalogue) Information on using SOLO and accessing the resources available for you is outlined in this helpful Bodleian lib guide
+All our books are classified using the Dewey Decimal classification scheme and all of our books and eResources are catalogued on SOLO (Oxford University’s library catalogue).
+Information on using SOLO and accessing the resources available for you is outlined in this helpful Bodleian lib guide

-A more detailed overview of making the most of your Solo account including how to renew your books, place holds, export citations and save searches can be found here
+A more detailed overview of how to make the most of your Solo account, including how to renew your books, place holds, export citations and save searches can be found here.

 In 2017 the College received a complete set of first editions of every book published by the James Currey imprint, a fantastic collection composed mainly of literature on African history and politics.
 James Currey has been called "The Godfather of African Literature", whose publishing house is responsible for producing a vast amount of academic books, journals, and other literature about Africa.
 We are very grateful to Wendy James and Douglas Johnson for helping us to secure this collection at St Cross, and to the publishers Boydell and Brewer, who have agreed to provide the St Cross library with every new first edition for at least the next 10 years.
 This is an exceptional resource which we hope will prove useful to all St Cross members for years to come.
 Please contact the Librarian Philippa Taney if you would like to access books from the collection, which is housed in the Douglas & Catherine Wigdor Room (opposite the Library).